YotaYota/notes/src/network/network.md

     - combines the message with some secret information to generate a value
     - robust to malicious modifications
     - any 2 messages have 2^(-c) chance of having the same code
-    - Ceyptographically strong; not good for detection errors
+    - Cryptographically strong; not good for detection errors

 ### Finite State Machine (FSM)